I recently had the opportunity of a lifetime to travel to Norway to photograph the northern lights (and many other Nordic wonders).

 Naturally, visiting Norway in the winter meant I needed to be prepared to keep myself warm for the long days and nights out shooting.

-I won't get into my entire Norway wardrobe at this juncture, but I do want to give a shout out to Columbia for making some truly killer winter clothes.
+I want to give a shout out to Columbia for making some truly killer winter clothes.

 I picked up their Bugaboot Plus IV boots a couple of months before I left, and man, was that a good investment!